What Does it Take to Be a Transportation Planner?

-Job Description & Duties Prepare studies for proposed transportation projects.
+Position Description Prepare studies for proposed transportation projects.
 Gather, compile, and analyze data.
 Study the use and operation of transportation systems.
 Develop transportation models or simulations.

 - Design new or improved transport infrastructure, such as junction improvements, pedestrian projects, bus facilities, or car parking areas.

-When polled, Transportation Planners say the following skills are most frequently used in their jobs:
+Transportation Planners state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.